10 Minute Pumpkin Dip Recipe (High Protein)

 - Taste and adjust.
 Add more pumpkin, spices, vanilla, and sweetness to your liking.

-- You can prepare this pumpkin dip recipe the day before and wait to add the garnish until just before serving.
+- You can prepare this pumpkin dip recipe the day before and hold off on adding the garnish until just before serving.

 - Use full-fat dairy products for ultimate creaminess.
 Low-fat dairy contains more water and less fat, resulting in a less creamy texture compared to full-fat options.
 It will still be delicious – just not as rich and creamy.